wang-jun-hao/tp/docs/UserGuide.md

 **Example:**

-Context: You are logged in as Dr John Doe (M06371K) and viewing the profile page of patient with IC 'S9123456A'
+Context: You are logged in as Dr Strange (M12345K) and viewing the profile page of patient with IC 'S9123456A'

-* `addnote c/Patient complains of stomach ache and headache.
-No signs of fever.
-Prescribed painkillers and probiotics.`
+* `addnote d/09-11-2020 c/Patient had mild fever and throat pain`

-Adds a medical note that is dated today, by Dr John Doe (M06371K) with content "Patient complains of stomach ache and headache.
-No signs of fever.
-Prescribed painkillers and probiotics." to patient with IC 'S9123456A'.
+Adds a medical note that is dated 9 Nov 2020, by Dr Strange (M12345K) with content "Patient had mild fever and throat pain" to patient with IC 'S9123456A'.

 <img src="images/screenshots/addNote.PNG">